Why Headless Browsers Get Detected: A Technical Breakdown

 sec-ch-ua: "Chromium";v="120", "Google Chrome";v="120", "Not-A.Brand";v="99" sec-ch-ua-mobile: ?0 sec-ch-ua-platform: "macOS" User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7)...

-A Puppeteer session that sets a contemporary user-agent but doesn't provide client hints sends:
+A Puppeteer session that sets a modern user-agent but sends no client hints looks like:

 User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7)...

-It is impossible to have a Chrome 90+ user-agent without a sec-ch-ua.
-Flagged right away.
-And just being there isn't enough either — the brand token order and version number have to match the whole UA string.
+A Chrome 90+ user-agent without sec-ch-ua is a physical impossibility.
+Flagged on arrival.
+And just being present isn't enough — the brand token order and version numbers have to be consistent with the full UA string.

 ToolFixesDoesn't Fix